-You are tracker on an agile team.
+You are the tracker on an agile team.
 Development progresses.

 The tracker needs fine-grained knowledge of the state of the project, but the knowledge is in individual heads.
-He or she is responsible for important guidance at the Stand Up Meeting every day.
-Most team members are mired in the detail of their own tasks to see the bigger picture.
+As tracker, you are responsible for important guidance at the Stand Up Meeting every day.
+Most team members are too mired in the detail of their own tasks to see the bigger picture.

-- If the tracker doesn't talk to everyone frequently she won't know what is going on. - The tracker has other tasks as well.
-Tracker is seldom a full time role. - The tracker integrates information held by the developers, but needs to visit with them to gather it.
+- If the tracker doesn't talk to everyone frequently she won't know what is going on. - The person serving in the tracker role has other development tasks as well.
+Tracker is seldom a full time role.
+It should take less than an hour per day. - The tracker integrates information held by the developers, but needs to visit with them to gather it.

-Therefore, the tracker spends five minutes or so with everyone at least twice a week.
-She needs to know if the tasks being undertaken are likely to be completed and will compile individual and team velocities as well as the number of tests written and passing.
+Therefore, the tracker spends five minutes or so with everyone at least twice a week, preferably daily.
+She needs to know if the tasks being undertaken are likely to be completed and will compile team velocity as well as the number of tests written and passing.
+She needs to know (a) which tasks are done2, (b) which are in progress, and (c) what is the likelihood that all will be completed.

-- The tracker also reports progress at the Stand Up Meeting and through visuals (Information Radiators) on the walls. - As with many of the agile roles, it is best if this one rotates every iteration or so.
-This spreads knowledge and skill. - Note, however, that each developer keeps track of her own velocity and progress.
+- The tracker also reports progress at the Stand Up Meeting and through visuals (Information Radiators) on the walls.
+If there is no ScrumMaster, she may lead the Stand Up Meeting. - As with many of the agile roles, it is best if this one rotates every iteration or so.
+This spreads knowledge and skill. - The tracker can maintain most of the Information Radiators in your work space. - The tracker can be the one to inform the customer if there is too much or too little work in the iteration.
+In the former case she learns from the customer what should be dropped and transmits this to the developers.
+In the latter case she will Ask For More work from the Onsite Customer for the developers.
+All of this requires knowledge of the tasks completed and those currently worked on.
+Early knowledge of both these situations helps the team be productive. - Note, however, that each developer keeps track of her own velocity and progress.
 Tracking is not an external, or management task, but an individual information task.
+People will be less honest if it is seen as management control.